-When you create the challenge, you decide the prize that will inspire innovators to solve the problem.
+When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 Whatever amount you can realistically raise or find a partner to sponsor.